drogue-iot/blog.drogue.io/content/2021-01-13-rust-and-lora/index.md

 With this, the network configuration is complete, and we can proceed with configuring the LoRa node.

-# Lora Node
+# LoRa Node

-LoRa nodes also comes in several configurations, but personally I have only used the [RAK811](https://store.rakwireless.com/products/rak811-lpwan-module)-class of devices, which out of the box have an AT command firmware available to talk to the [Semtech SX127x] LoRa radio.
+LoRa nodes also comes in several configurations, but personally I have only used the [RAK811](https://store.rakwireless.com/products/rak811-lpwan-module)-class of devices, which out of the box have an AT command firmware available to talk to the [Semtech SX127x](https://www.semtech.com/products/wireless-rf/lora-transceivers) LoRa radio.

 For my initial exploration into LoRa and Rust, I ordered a micro:bit breakout board from [Pi Supply](https://uk.pi-supply.com/products/iot-micro-bit-lora-node) that supports the micro:bit connector, which makes it easy to get started.